WxBDM/PyNimbus/Contributing.md

 #### IMPORTANT

 Make sure you are working within the branch you created from the steps above and not any other branch.
 This should equate to your GitHub username.
-To see which branch you are working in, type `git checkout` and an asterick (\*) will show up with the current branch.
+To see which branch you are working in, type `git branch` and an asterick (\*) will show up with the current branch.
 The master branch is reserved for the stable release, whereas "development" is the unstable release.

 ### Hearing back from Pull Requests